md-hzs-22/Gesture-controlled-Subway-surfers/README.md

 The following demo shows how if i move my index finger from one region to another, the move is changed.
 This will be shown in the console.

-*(Add screenshots or a GIF of the game being controlled by hand gestures)*
+*(Working on the video.
+Will upload soon)*

 ##### Note : Your `Index finger` must be in the region to trigger the action.
-To trigger it again, or to trigger it two times in a row, take the finger to the still region and then again to the desired region.
-Still region is the ucolored region.
+To trigger it again, or to trigger it two times in a row, take the finger to the STILL region and then again to the desired region.
+(STILL region is the ucolored region).
 ---

 ## 🚀 Future Improvements